sumtsui/playground/notes/EPAM-ASMT-Tech.md

 https://code.tutsplus.com/tutorials/solid-part-3-liskov-substitution-interface-segregation-principles--net-36710

-Every subclass class should be substitutable for their base/parent class.
+Every subclass should be substitutable for their base/parent class.

 A subclass should override the parent class methods in a way that does **not break functionality from a client’s point of view**.